waynetee/tp/docs/UserGuide.md

 ### Phone numbers
 * Phone numbers should only contain alphanumeric characters, hyphens (`-`), parentheses (`()`), plus signs (`+`) and spaces.
-* Phone numbers must have at least 3 characters, excluding leading and trailing spaces
+* Phone numbers must have at least 3 characters, excluding leading and trailing spaces.
   * Valid:
     * `9123 4567`
     * `(office) +65 6123 4567`